-The number of people with a confirmed case of COVID-19covid 19 who died.
+The number of people with a confirmed case ofcovid 19 who died.

-An estimate of the average number of people that 1 person will infect when they have COVID-19covid 19 .
+An estimate of the average number of people that 1 person will infect when they have covid 19 .

-When Re equals 1, the number of new cases will not change because 1 person infects 1 other person.
+- When Re is equals 1, the number of new cases will not change because 1 person infects 1 other person.

 Re can be translated into projections about how quickly the number of daily cases will increase or decrease.
 For example:

-The total number of people in the hospital because of COVID-19covid 19, which includes people in an Intensive Care Unit (ICU) and people not in an ICU.
+The total number of people in the hospital because of covid 19, which includes people in an Intensive Care Unit (ICU) and people not in an ICU.

 This number includes patients who are in an Intensive Care Unit (ICU) levels 2 and 3 flex, neonatal, pediatric and adult.
 It includes people who are on ventilators and people who are not.